vlmaier/shortcuts/README.md

 # shortcuts

-Repository containing useful shortcuts I use (want to memorize and use) every day to optimize repetitive tasks.
+Overview of useful shortcuts I use (want to memorize and use) every day to optimize repetitive tasks.

 ## Intellij IDEA